 How to choose the best VR game for you

-When buying VR games, always check the compatibility info.
-Not every VR game works on every system.
-Make sure you're picking out a game you can actually play on your headset.
+When buying one of the best VR games from this list, always check the compatibility info.
+Even the best VR games aren't always available on every system.
+Make sure you're picking out a game you can actually play with your headset.

 Also be sure to look at a game's space requirements.
 Some games can be played sitting down.
-Others may require or have the option for you to move around your playing space.
-If you have a large room, you shouldn't find this a problem, but if you're more hemmed in, pick games that don't need you to walk, run or leap around so much.
+Others may require or have the option for you to move around your playing area.
+If you have a large room, you shouldn't find this a problem, but if you're more hemmed in, pick the best VR games that don't need you to walk, run or leap around so much.

-If you're a new headset owner who is unsure about which of these games you want to play, have a look for games with free VR editions first.
+If you're a new headset owner who is unsure about which of these games you want to play, have a look for the best VR games on this list with free editions first.
 While many games only exist as VR titles, or as separate editions, some games that can have VR support bundled in.
 If you've just bought a headset, check your existing collection of games, and you might find something you can play already.
 Alternatively buy a VR-optional game so you can play it without a headset if you aren't in the mood for VR.